dB-SPL/takprotobuf/README.md

 ### parseProto()

-Given a bytearray containing a TAK protobuf, `parseProto(binary)` will return an instance of the protobuf class.
+Given a bytearray containing a TAK protobuf, `parseProto()` will return an instance of the protobuf class.
 You can then access the contents as an object.

 If `binary` is a bytearray containing a TAK protobuf:
 ```